slackapi/java-slack-sdk/docs/guides/events-api.md

 * Add subscriptions to bot events
   * Click **Subscribe to bot events**
   * Click **Add Bot User Event** button
-  * Choose events to subscrible
+  * Choose events to subscribe
 * Click the **Save Changes** button at the bottom for sure

 ### What Your Bolt App Does